 DeVry University and DeVry Institute of Technology are both divisions of DeVry Education Group.
 The for-profit higher education institution was established in 1931.
 Students interested in medical coding and billing may participate in the University’s online associate degree in Health Information Technology program.
 This program was designed to train students in medical billing and coding in an asynchronous, online setting.
 The comprehensive education in healthcare information technology offered by DeVry is distinct in that it covers IT infrastructure and healthcare management information systems used in medical operations; as well as the technical applications involved in medical billing and coding.
 Popular with professionals working in the healthcare management and technology sector.
 DeVry’s course programs prepare students with entry-level competencies as provided for by the American Health Information Management Association (AHIMA).
 DeVry University is accredited by The Higher Learning Commission (HLC)

 Founded in 1951, Grantham University offers special assistance to returning veterans enrolled in one of the University’s thirty eight accredited, online Certificate, Associate degree, Bachelor degrees, and Master degree programs.
 The University’s degree programs are designed to advance the professional interests of students working in the healthcare field.
 Medical billing and coding curricula offered through the University’s College of Nursing and Allied Health is available in online format.
-The breadth of courses offered in the range of certificate and degree programs within the College of Nursing, enable students to tailor their training to fulfill criteria for preparation of knowledge for credentialing exams.
-The online Associate degree in Medical Billing and Coding on Grantham University’s distance campus, trains students for taking the ICD-9 and ICD-10 exams.
+The breadth of courses offered in the range of certificate and degree programs within the College of Nursing, enable students to tailor their training to fulfil criteria for preparation of knowledge for credentialing exams.
+The online Associate degree in Medical Billing and Coding on Grantham University’s distance campus trains students for taking the ICD-9 and ICD-10 exams.
 The latter will be required beginning October 2014.
 The College’s focus on healthcare informatics for billing and coding makes the program a robust curricula for healthcare administration education.
 Students graduate with a thorough education in healthcare informatics, as well as knowledge about the application of those skills in clinical, hospital, insurance company, and private practice environments.
 Grantham University is accredited by the Distance Education and Training Council.
 Undergraduate Tuition is $265 per credit hour with Graduate Tuition at $325 per credit hour.

 Ultimate Medical Academy, a leader in the medical billing and coding training field, offers an associate degree and diploma program in one of the most dynamic and advanced programs available online.
 Both Ultimate Medical Academy programs train students for eligibility in application to sit for the Certified Professional Coder (CPC) licensure exam.
 The Diploma program in Medical Billing and Coding can be completed in as little as 10 months.
 The Associate degree program is affordable and requires 18 to 24 months until completion.
 During the course of study, students are introduced to the fundamental principles of healthcare informatics, coding structure used in medical operations and recording keeping, and other essential fundamentals of the field of medical billing and coding.
-When studying for a Medical Billing and Coding diploma or associate degree, students may elect to train on the Academy’s onsite campuses at Tampa and Clearwater, Florida, or through the online campus.
+When studying for a Medical Billing and Coding diploma or associate degree, students may elect to train on the Academy’s onsite campuses at Clearwater, Florida, or through the online campus.
 Ultimate Medical Academy also provides ongoing professional employment search assistance to Academy graduates to help them establish long term and lasting careers.
 Ultimate Medical Academy is accredited by the Accrediting Bureau of Health Education Schools (ABHES), Association of Private Sector Colleges and Universities (APSCU), and the National Healthcare Association (NHA).